jlapeyre/Symata.jl/README.md

 *Note*: `SJulia` depends on the Julia [`PyCall`](https://github.com/stevengj/PyCall.jl) module, and [SymPy](http://www.sympy.org/en/index.html).

-`SJulia` works with the v0.4 (may need to disable compilation) and v0.5 branches of Julia.
+`SJulia` works with the v0.4 and v0.5 branches of Julia.
 It will probably not work with v0.3.

 You can test it with `Pkg.test("SJulia")`.